The Ten Craziest Laws in Louisiana

 Crazy Law #8: Biting with False Teeth

-In reference to Louisiana’s simple battery law, if someone with dentures bites another person, that bite could be classified as aggravated battery since the perpetrator used a weapon (false teeth) instead of his or her person.
+If someone with dentures bites another person, that bite could be classified as aggravated battery since the perpetrator used a weapon (false teeth) instead of his or her person.
+Only in Louisiana would dentures qualify as a weapon!
+This unusual Louisiana law is actually a creative interpretation of the state’s battery statute, which defines a “dangerous weapon” as anything used to inflict harm, even false teeth if they’re part of the attack.

 Crazy Law #9: Telephone Obscenities